montymi/ClearDocs/README.md

 ### Built With

-List the major libraries used in the project, this will help with filtering search results as well as allowing a developer to quickly see if a library they are well-versed in is a part of the project.
-Leave any add-ons/plugins for the acknowledgements section.
+By listing the major libraries used in the project, the project will show up in filtered search results for any library listed.
+The list also allows a developer to quickly see if a library they are well-versed in is a part of the project.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]